core concepts

 Environments

 Environments are instances of the Application.
-They contain their own Resourses, Variables/Secrets, and scaling configuration.
-Typically Environments are created once and remain active indefinitely i.e. a prod
+They contain their own Resources, Runtime Variables/Secrets, and scaling configuration.
+Typically, environments are created once and remain active indefinitely (e.g., a prod or staging environment).
+However, it’s also possible to create temporary preview environments in response to a pull request.

 Pipelines

-Pipelines are a series of instructions (a Workflow) initiated by a repository event.
-Once initiated, the Pipeline can manage any aspect of an Application.
-Typically this process involves deploying a new Build to a specific Environment in response to a Source code push on a specific branch.
+Pipelines are a series of instructions (a workflow) initiated by a repository event.
+Once initiated, the pipeline can manage any aspect of an Application.
+Typically, this process involves deploying a new Build to a specific Environment in response to a source code push on a specific branch.